SAS Institute. The Power to Know

 Example 4: Export a SAS Data Set to an Excel Workbook File

-This code exports a SAS data set named SDF.CUSTOMER to an Excel workbook file, with Customer sheet name on the PC Files Server.
+This code exports a SAS data set to an Excel workbook file.
+The Excel file is on a UNIX or Windows 64-bit server with the "Customer" sheet on the PC that is running PC Files Server.

 DBMS=EXCELCS REPLACE;